 If you love then, there are good ones at New York, NY (Manhattan Express, indoor- outdoor), and X-Screme at Stratosphere (really high).

 Bellagio Fountains Schedule- DO NOT miss this, as each display is set to different music, and draws a big crowd.
+There are several restaurants and bars that make prime fountain viewing locations.
 Monday - Friday: There is a show every half hour from 3 p.m. - 8 p.m. and every 15 minutes from 8 p.m. - midnight.
 Saturdays and holidays: The show runs every half hour from noon - 8 p.m. and every 15 minutes from 8 p.m. - midnight. www.bellagio.com